cheetahfox/ceph-prometheus-locator/README.md

 running the Ceph managed Prometheus HTTP Service Discovery.
 Ironically this service finds on which node the Prometheus service discovery is currently running.
 It provides a known and unchanging http end-point that can be configured in external systems so Prometheus can find and scrape the services configured by Ceph.
+Since Ceph is managing the services, they can and do change unexpectantly from the perspective of an outside source scraping the metrics.

 ## Running